Goldenhill Primary Academy

 - How will my child/young person be included in activities outside this classroom including school trips?

-Activities and educational visits are available to all children.
-Financial assistance via the school’s Pupil Premium allocation is available to ensure access to all activities where payment is needed.
+Activities and Academy visits are available to all children.
+Financial assistance via the Academy’s Pupil Premium allocation is available to ensure access to all activities where payment is needed.
 Where a professional makes a recommendation for a child to receive additional support out of Academy hours, parents will be supported and signposted to the relevant service.

-For activities out of hours, risk assessments are carried out, and procedures are put in place to enable all children’s participation.
+For activities off Academy premises, risk assessments are carried out, and procedures are put in place to enable all children’s participation.
 If it is decided that 1:1 support is required to support a child, an additional staff member or a parent may be asked to accompany a child during the activity/visit.

 - How accessible is the environment?

-We will always do our best to meet individual need, and we are always happy to discuss individual access requirements.
+We will always do our best to meet individual needs, and we are always happy to discuss individual access requirements.
 We have toilet and changing facilities adapted for disabled users.
 As part of the annual review of Academy premises carried out by the LA, accessibility issues are always considered in light of any individual needs.

 We have an Accessibility Plan in place and where feasible, make reasonable adjustments to improve the accessibility of our environment to meet individual needs.
 Our policy and practice adheres to The Equality Act 2010

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 Induction for all Early Years children usually takes place at the end of the Summer Term, and includes visits to the Academy, and an induction meeting for parents.
 The Academy normally offers optional Home Visits where the Early Years team will visit parents and their children in the home environment, this has unfortunately been postponed due to COVID 19.
 Staff now carry out these induction meetings via telephone.